openwebdocs/owd-website/pages/content/reports/2024/index.md

 ## Thank you to Mozilla and Smashing Magazine

-In December 2024, advertisements to promote Open Web Docs on the MDN Web Docs and Smashing Magazine sites and in the Smashing Magazine newsletters.
+In December 2024, we put advertisements to promote Open Web Docs on MDN Web Docs, Smashing Magazine and in the Smashing Magazine newsletters.

-We would like to thank Hermina Condei, Sonal Sood, Anuja Rajput from the Mozilla MDN team and Mariona Jones and Vitaly Friedman from Smashing Magazine for helping to spread the word about Open Web Docs.
-The ad spaces are offered to us for free and they promoted our GitHub Sponsors program.
-Extended thank you also to Patrick Brosset for connecting us and working copy texts and creative designs which turned out great:
+We would like to thank [Hermina Condei](https://github.com/HerminaC), [Sonal Sood](https://github.com/s-sood), [Anuja Rajput](https://github.com/AnujaRajput727) from the Mozilla MDN team and [Mariona Jones](https://marionajones.net) and [Vitaly Friedman](https://github.com/vitalyfriedman) from Smashing Magazine for helping to spread the word about Open Web Docs.
+The ad spaces are offered to us for free and they promoted our [GitHub Sponsors](https://github.com/sponsors/openwebdocs) program.
+Extended thank you also to [Patrick Brosset](https://github.com/captainbrosset) for connecting us and working on copy texts and creative designs which turned out great:

 ![Ad banner on Smashing Magazine](owd_ad_smashing.png) ![Ad banner on MDN Web Docs](owd_ad_mozilla.png)